dspinellis/alexandria3k/examples/covid/README.md

-Calculate number of studies and authors, study subjects, organizations conducting and funding the studies, and citations between studies over time.
+Calculate number of studies and authors, study subjects, organizations conducting and funding the studies, citations between studies over time, and number of preprints in COVID-19 research compared the number of preprints in all publications.